stakejoy/seans-junk/fix-my-etl.md

    - `bash curl -O https://snapshots.helium.wtf/mainnet/snap-<height>`

 ## Misconceptions I made
 I was living under the premise that you need a whole copy of the blockchain to run ETL.
 You really only need a whole copy of the blockchain if you don't have a decent current ETL database in postgres.
-This is not the case.
 You just need a snapshot that starts below the height of the ETL postgres DB and shazam.

 1. Take very regular backups of postgres.
 2. Make snapshots for yourself.